FREQUENTLY ASKED QUESTIONS ABOUT THE WTA PROGRAM

 - Other clinicians who want more wound care knowledge.

-Note: Continuing Education (CE) Contact Hours provided only for nurses, physical therapists, and physical therapist assistants.
+Note: Continuing Education (CE) Contact Hours provided only for nurses.
 All other attendees will obtain a certificate of completion upon successful completion of the program.

 CAN MILITARY MEDICS TAKE THE PROGRAM?
 CAN IT BE USED ONCE OUT OF ACTIVE DUTY?

 The information provided within the WTA Program is an excellent overview of normal anatomy and physiology, wound healing principles, types of wounds and wound care therapies.
 Medics/corpsmen are often the initial and primary wound care providers for wounded soldiers and the information provided in the course will be beneficial in their role.
 The ability of medics/corpsmen to provide wound care when they are no longer on active duty will be dependent upon where they choose to work, the criteria of that employer, and practice restrictions based on state licensing requirements.